System Design Space

 Workload identity

-Implementation: Workload certificates, SPIFFE/SPIRE approach, short-lived credentials.
+Implementation: Workload certificates, SPIFFE/SPIRE, and short-lived credentials.

 Data sensitivity